Introduction

 Post-Installation Steps

-After the installation is complete, it is recommended to perform some additional steps to ensure that your Pextra CloudEnvironment® deployment is fully functional and optimized for your needs.
+After the installation is complete, some additional steps must be performed to ensure that your Pextra CloudEnvironment® deployment is fully functional and optimized for your needs.

 a) Upgrade to the latest version: